November 26, 2017

 WARNING!
 Horror and gore.
 Domestic abuse.

-Will appeal to: Fans of unreliable narrators and claustrophobic, haunted setting.
+Will appeal to: Fans of unreliable narrators and claustrophobic, haunted settings.

 Blurb: When Silla and her little sister, Nori, escape London and their abusive father, Aunt Cath's country house feels like a safe haven.
 But slowly, ever so slowly, things begin to unravel.
 Aunt Cath locks herself in the attic and spends day and night pacing; every day the surrounding forest inches slowly towards the house; a mysterious boy appears from the enclosing wood offering friendship, and Nori claims that a man watches them from the dark forest.
 A man with no eyes who creeps ever closer.
 (Goodreads excerpt)